phalcon-orphanage/docs/en/reference/request.rst

 Accesing Request from Controllers
 ---------------------------------
-A common place where surely you will need access the request environment is in the action controllers.There are several reasons to need the Phalcon_Request instance in this stage of the execution.
+A common place where surely you will need access the request environment is in the action controllers.
+There are several reasons to need the Phalcon_Request instance in this stage of the execution.
 You could access it simply by accesing the $this->request public property of the controller:

 .. code-block:: php